7 Dynamic Decor Themes for Canopy Beds: Styling Your Dream Space

 Factors to Consider when Choosing Mattress Firmness

-• Body Weight: Heavier individuals may need firmer support; lighter individuals may prefer softer surfaces.
+• Body Weight: Heavier individuals may need firmer support; lighter individuals often prefer a softer surface.

 • Personal Preference: Ultimately, what feels most comfortable to you matters most.